If you’re researching an outdoor kitchen project… You may be overwhelmed by the amount of options available to you.

 - Support cladding, stone veneer, or stucco finish

-- Structural support for a countertop and cooking appliances, such as a grill
+- Structural support for a countertop and cooking appliances, such as an outdoor grill or side burner

 - Used to house accessories and appliances